CCHS-Melbourne/ESPlant/README.md

 git submodule update
 ```

 Inside the Libraries directory there is a script `install_libraries.sh` that you can run on Linux or OS X to symlink all of the libraries into your Arduino libraries directory so you can use them.
 On Windows you'll need to copy all the subdirectories of the libraries directory (copy them into the My Documents/Arduino/libraries directory).
+You can run the install script and it will try to find

 The only Library that is included directly in this repo (not a submodule) is the "ESP_Kwai" library that acts as a bridge to the peripheral hardware.